cs186-fa12/fa12/hw3/README.md

 Note that this step needs to be done only once, as long as you do not wipe out your database.

-### Startting PostgreSQL Server with Configuration Parameters
+### Starting PostgreSQL Server with Configuration Parameters

 Stop the PostgreSQL server if you already started it, and use the following command to re-start the server: